CAN-ACN membership includes the following benefits:

 As a student, you are eligible for travel awards to the annual conference.
 The annual conference is a fantastic opportunity to network and learn from fellow neuroscientists.
 CAN organizes a student social at each conference, where you can interact with your peers and exchange ideas.
 There is also an opportunity to submit a poster abstract at the conference.

-PRIVILEGES OF MEMBERSHIP: Members, Honorary Members and Emeritus Members, but not Student Members or Corporate Members, shall have the right to vote at any duly constituted business meeting of the Association and shall have the right to hold office in the Association.
+PRIVILEGES OF MEMBERSHIP: Members, Honorary Members and Emeritus Members, but not Student Members or Post-doc Members, shall have the right to vote at any duly constituted business meeting of the Association and shall have the right to hold office in the Association.

 At any scientific meeting arranged by the Association, Members, Honorary Members, Emeritus Members and Student members shall be eligible to submit or sponsor communications.
 Only Student members that are supervised by a Member that has paid his or her dues are eligible to receive travel awards.